 Dive into implementation best practices for Subscription Offers using StoreKit and server-side logic.
 Learn how to generate signatures, determine customer eligibility, and reduce churn, plus gain insights into strategies for distributing offers to your customers and utilizing Subscription Offers to give your subscribers the best experience.

+Good afternoon and welcome to Subscription Offers Best Practices.
+My name is Ross LaBeau.
+I'm an engineer on the App Store Team.
 And today we're going to take a deep dive into the App Store's latest in-app purchase feature.

 So Subscription Offers are an exciting new way for subscription developers to offer a discounted price to the customers for a specific duration of time.

+Now we know that churn is one of the major reducers of profit for subscription apps.
+And this is a powerful new tool to help mitigate churn by retaining customers or by winning back customers who have already churned.
+So the coolest part of Subscription Offers is actually that you choose when to offer customers an offer and you choose which ones to show them.
 So for example, if you've just received an auto-renewable subscription server-to-server notification saying the customer has disabled auto-renew, you may want to take that time, take action right then and send them an offer for say three months at half off to try and keep them engaged with your app and staying subscribed.

+Now unlike introductory offers, customers can redeem as many Subscription Offers as you allow, and they can even redeem the same one more than once.
 And the only qualification that the App Store puts is that the customer must be an existing or previous subscriber to an auto-renewable subscription in your app.

 So today we'll go over the setup of how you create these offers in App Store Connect.